JoeHamed/ChatBot-TalkwithCSV-AutomatedPredictions/README.md

   - **Classification Report**

 - **Chatbot Integration**:
   - Users can interact with the **Chatbot** to ask questions or seek help.
-The chatbot uses an LLM (e.g., OpenAI GPT or Hugging Face models) to answer queries related to the machine learning models, data preprocessing, or general questions.
+The chatbot uses an LLM (Hugging Face models) to answer queries related to the machine learning models, data preprocessing, or general questions.
   - **Chain Logic**: The chatbot leverages a chain of logic to fetch and respond based on various queries and integrate with the rest of the app.

 - **Visualization**: View a heatmap of the confusion matrix and other metrics to evaluate model performance.